Last-mile

 Have you ever pondered where Black Friday originated or why it sends waves through retail and e-commerce every year?

 Black Friday, initially a term used to describe a financial crisis, has evolved into a global shopping phenomenon, marking the start of a bustling holiday shopping season.
-It's a day when prices plummet, and the shopper’s adrenaline soars, navigating through a sea of spectacular deals.
-On the digital front, e-commerce sales witness a staggering surge as shoppers scour online stores, hunting for that perfect deal from their homes.
+Black Friday ecommerce and Cyber Monday weekend have become critical for ecommerce brands and online retailers, driving a significant portion of annual ecommerce sales.
+It’s a day when prices plummet, and the shopper’s adrenaline soars, navigating through a sea of spectacular deals.
+On the digital front, ecommerce sales witness a staggering surge as shoppers scour online stores, hunting for that perfect deal from their homes.
+Planning for Black Friday ecommerce sales requires a strategic approach to stand out in a crowded digital marketplace.

 And then, hot on its heels, comes Cyber Monday, a day that has carved out its own niche in the online shopping realm, offering a second wave of splendid deals and keeping the digital cash registers ringing.